Entrack/keras-optimum-search-finite/README.md

 * BoltzmannGumbelQPolicy

 ## /infinite case
-This is the case where the agent is rewarded each step based on the target function value.
+This is the case the target function shifts through time, and the agent is rewarded each step based on the target function value.
 The episode lasts till reaching max_steps and the agent has an action of standing still.
-Some complexity arises from the fact that the target function shifts through time.
 The agent learns to stabely reach the optimum in ~50k iterations.

 <img src="docs/images/run_infinite.gif" alt="run_infinite" height="400"/>

 (difference with the first setup is marked with bold)